Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Preliminaries

-Le Roux gives a description of the dynamics of an oriented foliation $\mathcal{F}$ near an isolated singularity $z_0$.

-\begin{prop}\cite{lerouxrotation} We have one of the following cases: \begin{itemize} \item[i)](sink or source) there exists a neighborhood of $z_0$ that contains neither a closed leaf, nor a petal, nor a hyperbolic sector; \item[ii)](cycle) every neighborhood of $z_0$ contains a closed leaf; \item[iii)](petal) every neighborhood of $z_0$ contains a petal, and does not contain any hyperbolic sector; \item[iv)](saddle) every neighborhood of $z_0$ contains a hyperbolic sector, and does not contain any petal; \item[v)](mixed) every neighborhood of $z_0$ contains both a petal and a hyperbolic sector. \end{itemize} Moreover, $i(\mathcal{F},z_0)$ is equal to $1$ in the first two cases, is strictly bigger than $1$ in the petal case, and is strictly smaller than $1$ in the saddle case. \end{prop}
+The index $i(\mathcal{F},z_0)$ of $\mathcal{F}$ is well defined (see p.150 of \cite{lecalveztourner} for the precise definition).
+Due to Le Roux, we have the following proposition (see \cite[ Appendix B]{lerouxrotation}): \begin{proposition} We have one of the following cases: \begin{itemize} \item[i)](sink or source) there exists a neighborhood of $z_0$ that contains neither a closed leaf, nor a petal, nor a hyperbolic sector; \item[ii)](cycle) every neighborhood of $z_0$ contains a closed leaf; \item[iii)](petal) every small neighborhood of $z_0$ contains a petal, and does not contain any hyperbolic sector; \item[iv)](saddle) every small neighborhood of $z_0$ contains a hyperbolic sector, and does not contain any petal; \item[v)](mixed) every neighborhood of $z_0$ contains both a petal and a hyperbolic sector. \end{itemize} Moreover, $i(\mathcal{F},z_0)$ is equal to $1$ in the first two cases, is strictly larger than $1$ in the petal case, and is strictly smaller than $1$ in the saddle case. \end{proposition}

-\begin{rmq} In particular, let $f:(W,z_0)\rightarrow (W',z_0)$ be an orientation preserving local homeomorphism at $z_0$, $I$ be a local isotopy of $f$, $\mathcal{F}$ be an oriented foliation that is locally transverse to $I$, and $z_0$ be an isolated singularity of $\mathcal{F}$.
-If $P$ is a petal in a small neighborhood of $z_0$ and $\phi$ is the leaf in $\partial P$, then $\phi\cup\{z_0\}$ divides $M$ into two parts.
-We denote by $L(\phi)$ the one to the left and $R(\phi)$ the one to the right.
-By definition, $P$ contains the positive orbit of $R(\phi)\cap L(f(\phi))$ or the negative orbit of $ L(\phi)\cap R(f^{-1}(\phi))$.
-Then, a petal in a small neighborhood of $z_0$ contains the positive or the negative orbit of a wandering open set.
-So does the topological disk whose boundary is a closed leaf in a small neighborhood of $z_0$.
-So, if $f$ is area preserving, or if there exists a neighborhood of $z_0$ that contains neither the positive nor the negative orbit of any wandering open set, then $z_0$ is either a sink, a source, or a saddle of $\mathcal{F}$. \end{rmq}

-In some particular cases, the local dynamics of a transverse foliation can be easily deduced.
-We have the following result: \begin{prop} \cite{lecalveztourner} Let $I$ be a local isotopy at $z_0$ such that $i(I,z_0)\ne 0$.
-If $I'$ is another local isotopy at $z_0$ and if $\mathcal{F}'$ is an oriented foliation that is locally transverse to $I'$.
-Then, \begin{itemize} \item[-] the indices $i(I',z_0)$ and $i(I,z_0)$ are equal if $I'\sim I$; \item[-] $0$ is a sink of $\mathcal{F}'$ if $I'>I$; \item[-] $0$ is a source of $\mathcal{F}'$ if $I'<I$. \end{itemize} \end{prop}